metanorma/developer-track/README.md

 ---
 **NOTE**

-OGC API - Processes is used by aspects of OGC API - Routes and OGC API - Coverages.
+OGC API - Processes is used by aspects/extensions of OGC API - Routes and OGC API - Coverages.

 ---